GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 where $w_{i}$ denotes the trainable parameters,
-$x_{i}$ the input vector's components, and $b$ another parameter called bias.
+$x_{i}$ the input vector's components, and $b$ a parameter called bias.

 **The computations the Perceptron performs are simple, yet its most important contribution lies in its learning algorithm.**
 The learning algorithm determines how the Perceptron adjusts its parameters during training.
-The learning process is simple, each training example is presented to Perceptron and whenever the Perceptron misclassifies one, it updates its parameters accordingly.
+The learning process is simple, each training example is presented to Perceptron and whenever it misclassifies one, it updates its parameters accordingly.
 These adjustments gradually steer the model towards classifying more examples correctly and reducing errors.

-This simple, example-driven learning process — try, make mistakes, and adjust — which to some extend is reminiscent of how humans learn combined with some biological inspiration behind the idea of Perceptron gave it a distinct aura and made it very popular.
+This simple, example-driven learning process — try, make mistakes, and adjust — which to some extend is reminiscent of how humans learn, combined with some biological inspiration behind the idea of Perceptron gave it a distinct aura and made it very popular.
-An important limitation though of Perceptron is that it can find a correct solution only on linearly separable training sets.
+An important limitation though is that Perceptron can find a correct solution only on linearly separable training sets.
 If the data are not linearly separable (for example the XOR problem), the perceptron cannot represent a correct solution.
 Minsky and Paper famously highlighted this limitation